Hyrieus

 In Greek mythology, Hyrieus (/ˈhɪriˌuːs/; Ὑριεύς) was the eponym of Hyria in Boeotia, where he dwelt and where Orion (see below) was born; some sources though place him either in Thrace or on Chios.
-One source calls him father of Crinacus, father of King Macareus of Lesbos.
 Most accounts speak of him as a king, although Ovid and Nonnus portray him as a peasant.

 Family

 Hyrieus was the son of Alcyone and Poseidon, brother of Hyperenor and Aethusa.
 By the nymph Clonia, he became the father of Nycteus and Lycus.
-According to later sources, Hyrieus was also the father of Orion.
+According to later sources, Hyrieus was also the father of Orion, but according to Ovid, his wife had died chidless.

+One source calls Hyrieus the father of Crinacus, father of King Macareus of Lesbos.

 Mythology

 Treasury

 Hyrieus hired Trophonius and Agamedes to build a treasure chamber for him but they also built a secret entrance to it, so that the treasury was easily accessible by removing just one stone from the outside.
 Using the secret entrance, they would come and steal some of Hyrieus' possessions.
 He was dumbfounded at discovering that his fortune was diminishing while the locks and seals remained intact; to catch the thief, he laid a snare.
 Agamedes was trapped in it; Trophonius cut off his brother's head so that Hyrieus would never know the thief's identity, and himself disappeared in a chasm of the earth.